Uh La La La

-"Uh La La La" is a song recorded by Italian singer-songwriter Alexia featuring additional vocals by an uncredited male rapper.
-It was released by DWA Records and Sony Music as the fourth single from the singer's debut album, Fan Club (1997), and is co-written by Roberto Zanetti with Alexia.
+"Uh La La La" is a song by Italian singer-songwriter Alexia featuring additional vocals by an uncredited male rapper.
+It was released by the record label DWA as the fourth single from the singer's debut album, Fan Club (1997), and was co-written by Roberto Zanetti with Alexia.
+The song incorporates the chorus melody from Kool & the Gang's 1982 single "Let's Go Dancin' (Ooh La La La)".

 Produced by Zanetti, the song became a European summer hit of 1997 and was Alexia's international breakout success.
-It reached number-one in Spain, number two in Finland and was a top-10 hit also in Austria, Ireland, Italy, Scotland, Sweden and the UK.
+It reached the top 10 in Austria, Finland, Ireland, Italy, Scotland, Sweden and the United Kingdom.
 After its success in Europe, the song was remixed for a UK release the following year, which also saw release in Australia, where it peaked at number 17.
 This was her last single to be released by different labels in different territories as after this all her releases would be by Sony.
 The music video for "Uh La La La" was directed by Luca Lucini and filmed in the US.